VulnHound/kalisetup/README.md

 I originally made this short script to assist in the automation of my Kali setup every time I load a new VM or have a fresh install.

-The script will Update, Upgrade, and Add new packages
+The script will Update, Upgrade, Add new packages, and Create Custom Aliases/Shortcuts

-Tools also included:
+Tools included:

-- BBHT
+- BBHT - and EVERY tool that comes with it
 - LazyRecon
 - Asnlookup
 - Massdns
 - RED_HAWK
 - Anon-Surf for kali

-*MUST BE ROOT USER*
+- assetfinder
+- meg
+- gf
+- GoBuster
+- SubFinder
+- LinkFinder
+- Amass
+- XSStrike

 Installation and USAGE: